slavniyteo/rect-ex/README.md

 GUI.LabelField(rects[1], "Third line: right part");
 ```

-RectEx is an Unity3d asset. *But you will not find RectEx in the AssetStore, I'm going to publish it soon.*
+RectEx is an Unity3d asset. *But you will not find RectEx in the AssetStore, I'll publish it one day.*

 # Why do you need it?